stadelmanma/netl-ap-map-flow/README.rst

         * Be careful not to forget the :code:`:` between directory paths
         * If you edited the ~/.bashrc file in the terminal or have an open window run :code:`source ~/.bashrc` to apply changes, alternatively close and open a term terminal window.
     C. In a terminal window run :code:`python3 --version` to ensure Anaconda was installed properly and is accessible
-4. Open a terminal and cd into the directory you want to install the AP_MAP_FLOW package in
+4. Open a terminal and cd into the directory you want to install the netl-ap-map-flow package in
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-ap-map-flow.git`
     B. Run the command :code:`cd netl-ap-map-flow`
     C. Finally run :code:`python3 setup.py install` which will build the model and link the apmapflow module to the python3 installation.